-Strange food pairings may signal binge eatingJanuary 7th, 2013 in Health /
+Strange food pairings may signal binge eatingJanuary 7, 2013 in Medicine & Health / Health

 (HealthDay)—Binge eaters commonly prepare foods using a strange mixture of ingredients, such as mashed potatoes and Oreo cookies or chips with lemon, pork rinds, Italian dressing and salt, a new study says.

 Researchers from the University of Alabama at Birmingham also found those who create these odd food concoctions are more likely to binge than people who just overeat.
 They say their findings could lead to a better understanding of this eating disorder, which affects millions of Americans who may be ashamed and hiding their behavior.

 "Secrets can kill us," study investigator Mary Boggiano, an associate professor in the department of psychology, said in a university news release.
 "The more secretive a patient is with aspects of an addiction or eating disorder, the worse off he or she will be because they will continue to engage in their secret, maladaptive behavior."

 The study involved 507 male and female psychology students from UAB and the University of Texas at El Paso, along with 45 people being treated on an outpatient basis for eating disorders in Cincinnati.
 Of the participants, 45.5 percent were white, 40 percent were Hispanic and 10 percent were black.

 One of four participants secretly engaged in "concocting," regardless of their gender or ethnicity.
 The study authors noted, however, that the actual number of binge eaters who engage in food concocting is likely to be higher than what was reported.